Elenchus/department_code/README.md

 ### Analysis descriptions
 #### regional_variation.py
+This is one of the two main analyses.
+For each geographical region, an association rule-based graph model is created, and variations in the regions are compared.

+#### provider_ranking.py
-This is the main analysis.
-For each geographical region, an association rule-based graph model is created.
-A model for each surgical provider is also created, and a modified graph edit distance is calculated to rank the providers by how much they vary from the regional model.
+The other main analysis.
+A model for the nation and for each surgical provider is also created, and a modified graph edit distance is calculated to rank the providers by how much they vary from the national model.

 #### basic_mba.py
 Wrappers for association analysis functions, should not be run as an analysis.